 P.O.W.E.R.
-(Philadelphia Organized to Witness, Empower and Rebuild)
+(Philadelphians Organized to Witness, Empower and Rebuild)

 An Interfaith initiative transforming the social and economic policies that are impacting our families and neighborhoods.
 This year POWER will be specifically focusing on a statewide education campaign.
 Help us work for a Fair Funding Formula to ensure that every child in Pennsylvania has access to a proper education.
 Fore more information, contact chairs, Jamie Kudera and Terrilyn McCormick.

 Rodeph Shalom is launching a new project to respond to hunger in our neighborhood called HungeR ReSponse.
 Our first initiative will be to prepare/deliver meals to our neighbors down the street at Bethesda North Broad (722 N. Broad St).
 Rodeph Shalom has, for many years, cooked Sunday breakfast there, and will now start preparing dinners using our kitchen and delivering meals directly to Bethesda’s residents.

 Meals will be prepared the last Tuesday or Wednesday of every month starting on January 30, February 21, and March 28 from 5:00-7:00pm.
 All are welcome to help shop, plan meals, cook, bake and/or deliver.

 We also would be grateful for financial contributions.
 A donation of $200 would cover the cost of 50 meals.
 A generous contribution has already been made to kick off HungeR ReSponse.

 Collection Drive for HIAS (Hebrew Immigrant Aid Society)